vmprof/vmprof-python/docs/index.rst

 The main work is done by a signal handler that inspects the C stack (very much like gperftools).
-Additionally there is a special trampoline for CPython and a special support for PyPy gives the same effect of being able to retrieve Python stack from the C stack.
-This gives us a unique opportunity of being able to look where is the JIT code, where is the Python code, what are we doing in the C standard library (e.g. filter out the places where we are inside the ``select()`` call etc.).
-The machinery is there, we are working on the frontend to make sure we can process this information.
+Additionally there is a special trampoline for CPython and special support for PyPy gives the same effect of being able to retrieve Python stack from the C stack.
+This gives us a unique opportunity of being able to see where is the JIT code, where is the Python code, what are we doing in the C standard library (e.g. filter out the places where we are inside ``select()`` calls, etc.).
+The machinery is there to report this information, we are working on the frontend to make sure we can process and display the information.